Atsuta Shrine [熱田神宮]

-In Japanese myth, the hero Yamato-Takeru conqurered eastern Japan with the sacred Kusanagi Sword in the 1st century.
+A hero Yamato-Takeru conquered eastern Japan using sacred Kusanagi Sword in the 1st century.

-On his way to west, he married with Miyasuhime-no-mikoto in current Nagoya area.
-And he entrusted her with his sword.
+On the way to return back to western Japan, he married with Miyasuhime-no-mikoto in current Nagoya area.

 His wife built a shrine, and enshrined Kusanagi Sword in the shrine.

 Kusanagi Sword was one of three sacred treasures given from the Sun Goddess (Amaterasu-Oomikami) who was one of the first gods in Japan.

 The other treasures are Yata-no-kagami mirror and Yasakani-no-magatama necklace.